trevorld/dotfiles/docs/pesd_server_notes.rst

 Setting up Cygwin on Windows so you can use GUIs on the server
 --------------------------------------------------------------

 Grab the Cygwin_ installer and follow the directions.
-When choosing which additional packages to install choose `xinit`, `openssh`, and `mintty` (which is way better than xterm).
+When choosing which additional packages to install choose ``xinit``, ``openssh``, and ``mintty`` (which is better than xterm since you can scroll and also copy/paste).

-After `xinit` has been installed you should be able to start X-windows and an xterm by running a program called "Cygwin-X" in the Windows Programs menu.
-In the xterm launch `mintty.exe` (this is step is optional but recommended).
-Then in the mintty shell login using `ssh -X` with your username as above.
-After you have logged in you'll hopefully be able to launch X applications like `xterm`.
+After ``xinit`` has been installed you should be able to start X-windows and an xterm by running a program called "Cygwin-X" in the Windows Programs menu.
+In the xterm launch ``mintty.exe`` (this is step is optional but recommended).
+Then in the mintty shell login using ``ssh -X`` with your username as above.
+After you have logged in you'll hopefully be able to launch X applications like ``xterm``.

 Data storage
 ------------